 Orson Welles’ late entry into director Carol Reed’s ‘The Third Man’ blesses us with one of the cinema’s most charismatic villains and no-where does this despicable but charming Harry Lime’s skeletal finger beckon us more persuasively than on the top of a Ferris wheel.

-There, he talks about how many people he’s willing to “spend”, effortlessly devaluing human life through comparisons to tiny little specs in the distance and making for a little monologue anchored by a genuinely challenging moral question.
+There, he talks about how many people he’s willing to “spend,” effortlessly devaluing human life through comparisons to tiny little specs in the distance and making for a little monologue anchored by a genuinely challenging moral question.
 Reed allows his actors to do all the work, playing with the script with an organic flow which makes the deadly drop from the ride more and more pressing as the tension begins to build.
-It’s an expertly handled piece of cinema which wins points for how eloquently Lime’s long absent character expresses himself as a human being in such a short space of time.
+It’s an expertly handled piece of cinema that wins points for how eloquently Lime’s long-absent character expresses himself as a human being in such a short space of time.

 Read More: Best Guilty Pleasure Movies of All Time